summarizing and graphing data in spss#

 the descriptives options dialog, with mean, std. dev., variance, range, min., max., and s.e. mean selected.

-SPSS will only calculate the statistics that we tell it to, using the Options dialog.
-We want to calculate the mean, standard deviation, variance, range, minimum, maximum, and standard error of the mean (S.E. mean) for each variable - make sure that each of these boxes are checked, then click Continue to return to the previous window.
-Now, click OK to start the calculation.
+Make sure that each of these boxes are checked, then click Continue to return to the previous window.
+Next, click OK to start the calculation.

 In the Viewer window, you should see that SPSS has added a table with the requested calculations: